download lab10files.tar into ~/cs150/lab10

 On each round of the simulation, every critter is asked which direction it wants to move.
 Its choices are to move one square to the north, south, east, west, or stay at its current location.
-Critters move around in a world of finite size, but the world is toroidal as in the Life lab (going off the end to the right brings you back to the left and vice versa; going off the end to the top brings you back to the bottom and vice versa).
+Critters move around in a world of finite size, but the world is a torus (going off the end to the right brings you back to the left and vice versa; going off the end to the top brings you back to the bottom and vice versa).

 The critter world is divided into cells that have integer coordinates.
 There are 60 cells across and 50 cells up and down.
 The upper-left cell has coordinates (0,0), increasing x values moves you right and increasing y values move you down (similar to the picture module).

 There are some other buttons that may be helpful as well.
 Turn will run a single turn, in which every critter will move once.
 Tick will move only the next critter to move.
 Reset will reset the world to its initial state.
 There are also a number of helpful command line arguments.
 Run python3 critter_main.py --help to see a description of them.